-Women in the United States haven't always had the right to an abortion.
-Before 1973, individual states were allowed to decide whether abortion would be legal within their borders.
+Although abortions are part of healthcare, women in the United States haven't always had the right to an abortion.
+Before 1973, states decided whether abortion would be legal within their borders.

 Roe v.
 Wade

-Norma McCorvey, the plaintiff, was an unmarried pregnant Texas woman who sought an abortion, but was denied one under Texas law.
-She filed a federal lawsuit under the pseudonym "Jane Roe" to have the Texas law declared unconstitutional.
+Norma McCorvey, the plaintiff, was an unmarried pregnant Texas woman with limited options.
+She sought an abortion under Texas law.
+However, abortion was not legal in Texas when she was pregnant.
+Under Texas law at the time, abortion services were only permitted if the mother's health was in danger.
+McCorvey filed a federal lawsuit under the pseudonym "Jane Roe" to have this law declared unconstitutional.
 Roe argued that a law prohibiting her from obtaining an abortion violated her constitutional right to privacy.

-Acknowledging that the rights of pregnant women may conflict with the rights of the state to protect potential human life, the Court defined the rights of each party by dividing a pregnancy into three 12-week trimesters:
+The Court acknowledged that the rights of pregnant people may conflict with the state's rights to protect potential human life.
+The Court defined the rights of each party by dividing pregnancy into three 12-week trimesters:

-- During a pregnant woman's first trimester, the Court held, a state cannot regulate abortion beyond requiring that the procedure be performed by a licensed doctor in medically safe conditions.
+- During a pregnant person's first trimester, the Court held that a state could not regulate abortion beyond requiring that a licensed provider perform the procedure in medically safe conditions.

-- During the second trimester, the Court held, a state may regulate abortion if the regulations are reasonably related to the health of the pregnant woman.
+- During the second trimester, the Court held, a state may regulate abortion if the regulations are reasonably related to the pregnant person's health.

-- During the third trimester of pregnancy, the state's interest in protecting the potential human life outweighs the woman's right to privacy, and the state may prohibit abortions unless abortion is necessary to save the life or health of the mother.
+- During the third trimester of pregnancy, the state's interest in protecting the potential human life is more significant than a person's right to privacy.
+The state may prohibit abortions unless an abortion is necessary to save the life or health of the mother.

-The Court further held that a fetus is not a person protected by the constitution.
+The Court further held that a fetus is not a person protected by the Constitution.
 The decision in Roe v.
-Wade did not eliminate the controversy surrounding abortion, however.
-The laws surrounding abortion, ranging from methods, to funding, to parental consent and more, continue to be debated and shaped to this day.
-The following are a few examples.
+Wade did not end the controversy surrounding abortion.
+Instead, it increased the surrounding debates.

 Planned Parenthood v.
 Casey